What are Selling Expenses?

 #1 – For Accrual Accounting

-Sometimes it might happen that we don’t receive any bills for expenses, but we can estimate those expenses based on the previous months’ trend.
-In such cases, we have to accrue expenses based on the budgeted amount.
+Sometimes it might happen that we don’t receive any bills for expenses, but we can estimate those expenses based on the previous month's trend.
+In such cases, we must accrue expenses based on the budgeted amount.
 Entry for accrual of such expenses debit the appropriate expenses and credit the accrual expenses account.
-When we receive a bill, we can post the reversal entry & reclass accrual expenses to accounts payable and once a bill is paid debit accounts payable & credit cash/bank account.
+When we receive a bill, we can post the reversal entry & reclass accrual expenses to accounts payable, and once a bill is paid, debit accounts payable & credit cash/bank account.

 #2 – For Cash Accounting

-Here we have to post journal entry only if we make the payment for bill & entry would be appropriate debit expenses & credit cash or bank account.
-Still, if we receive a bill and we don’t pay it before month end, then no entry is to be posted; hence by following cash accounting, we violate the matching principles.
+Here we have to post journal entries only if we make the payment for the bill & entries would be appropriate debit expenses & credit cash or bank account.
+Still, if we receive a bill and don't pay it before month-end, no entry is to be posted; hence, by following cash accounting, we violate the matching principles.

 In cash accounting, we don’t have to accrue any budgeted expenses since we debit only expenses for which payments are made.